michaelchampion/DirectorFreeW3C/W3CandOSS.md

-# Thoughts for a proposed meeting [Open Source and W3C Standardization](https://doodle.com/poll/tu4kyvkfmscfnres)
+# Position Paper for a Proposed Meeting

 it would be great if all of us could share why the topic is of interest, and what you hope might emerge from a more structured